siqili0325/FedRD/README.md

 To reproduce the simulation tables and figures presented in Section 4 of our paper:

 1. Navigate to the `simulation/` directory.
-2. Run the benchmarking pipeline to compare FedRD against local training and the centralized gold standard:
+2. Run the benchmarking pipeline to compare against local training and the centralized gold standard:
    ```bash
    Rscript simulation/run_simulations.R
    ```